 # On CentOS vi /etc/fstab

 # <file system> <mount point> <type> <options> <dump> <pass> UUID=e0c76c31-e8c6-49a1-879c-238266e0fb07 / xfs defaults 1 1 UUID=new_disk_uuid /disk1 xfs defaults 1 2

 Once you have added the description of the new disk device, save the file and exit the editor.

 All done!
 The new disk will now be always automatically mounted at boot.

-Start by opening the Disk Management panel by right-clicking the Windows Start button and select Disk Management from the appearing list.
-Alternatively, type diskmgmt.msc in the search or run window and then pressing enter.
+Start by opening the Disk Management panel by right-clicking the Windows Start button and selecting Disk Management from the appearing list.
+Alternatively, type diskmgmt.msc in the search or run window and then press enter.

 The newly attached storage device should be listed as the last disk in the bottom part of the window.
 Start by right-clicking the new disk and selecting Online to enable the device.

 Next, you will need to initialize it by right-clicking the disk and selecting Initialize Disk.

 In the next window, initialize the newly attached disk by selecting MBR and clicking OK.

 Before the new disk can be accessed you will need to format it.
 Right-click the unallocated partition and select New Simple Volume.
 Go through the wizard, the default options are fine for most cases.